A positivity preserving numerical scheme for the alpha-CEV process: Introduction

-where $\widetilde N$ is a compensated Poisson random measure with its L\'evy measure denoted by $\nu$.
-In other words, the process $Z$ is a L\'evy process with the characteristic triple $(0,\nu,\gamma_0)$, where $\nu(dx) = x^{-1-\alpha} \I_{(0,\infty)}(x) dx$ and $\gamma_0 := -\int^\infty_1 x \nu(dx)$.
-In general, under some monotonicity conditions on the jump coefficient, the above SDE will have a unique non-negative strong solution for any integrable compensated spectrally one-sided L\'evy process $Z$, see \cite{FuLi} \cite{LiMytnik}.
-Here we focus our attention on the $\alpha$-stable case for $\alpha \in (1,2)$.
+where $\widetilde N$ is the associated compensated Poisson random measure of the L\'evy measure $\nu$.
+This class of models was first studied in the context of continuous-state branching processes with interaction or/and immigration, see for example, Li and Mytnik \cite{LiMytnik}, Fu and Li \cite{FuLi}.
+In general, the above SDE exhibits a unique non-negative strong solution for any integrable compensated spectrally one-sided L\'evy process $Z$, see for example Theorem 2.3 in \cite{LiMytnik}.